Contact Us

 Areas include:

-College Writing, English Literature, Political Science, Psychology, and Visual Communications in Graphic Design.
+College Writing, Digital Content Production, English Literature, Psychology, and Visual Communications in Graphic Design.

 Application process:

-A cover letter addressing the applicant’s credentials and experience; curriculum vitae; and three references should be sent electronically to Dr. Suzanne Reynolds, Assistant Dean of the School of Education at sreynold@stac.edu.
+A cover letter addressing the applicant’s credentials and experience; curriculum vitae; and three references should be sent electronically to Dr. Melissa Collucci, Associate Professor of Literacy and Assistant Dean of the School of Education at mcollucc@stac.edu.